manyakalra05/github-garden/README.md

 `plantOrRefreshUser()` (the same function the current seed script uses) and you get the same real-data trees at much larger scale — this is a one-line swap in `collectCandidateUsernames()`, not an architecture change.

-## Known limitation from the build sandbox this was written in

-`npx prisma generate` couldn't complete here because this sandbox's network allowlist blocks `binaries.prisma.sh` (the domain Prisma downloads its query engine binary from).
-Everything else was verified: `tsc --noEmit` is clean and `next build`'s compile step succeeds.
-Once you run `npm install && npx prisma generate` in your own environment (unrestricted network), this resolves itself — it's a sandbox constraint, not a bug in this codebase.